Stay (David Bowie song): Composition

 The musical style of both "Stay" and "Golden Years" are built upon the funk and soul of Young Americans but with a harsher, grinding edge.
-Biographer Nicholas Pegg describes it as a simultaneous hybrid of funk, soul and hard rock, while James Perone argues that "Stay" represents a merge of hard rock and blue-eyed funk.
+Biographer Nicholas Pegg describes it as a simultaneous hybrid of funk, soul and hard rock, while James E. Perone argues that "Stay" represents a merge of hard rock and blue-eyed funk.
 Author Marc Spitz analyses "Stay" as "urban funk sped up for against-the-wall fucking, as opposed to the horizontal quiet storms of Young Americans".
 Writing for AllMusic, Ned Raggett found a combination of the "dramatic rock" of Diamond Dogs (1974) and the "funk and soul" of Young Americans.
 He writes that compared to tracks like "Young Americans", "Stay" contains a "chiller" arrangement, which he believes "manages to sound like something that could easily fit into a 1976-era nightclub though still somehow standing apart from it".
 In 2010, Frank Mojica of Consequence of Sound classified the song as funk rock.

 The song begins with the band assembling itself.
 Slick starts on guitar on his D string—mixed right and echoed left—before oppressing two G9 chords.
 Author Peter Doggett describes an "effortless self-confidence" in Slick's introduction.
 From there, bass and drums join, followed by percussion and keyboards.
 The instruments play off one another until settling into a restless groove.
 O'Leary writes that in the intro, Slick is playing lead and Alomar supports but, by the verses and refrains, the roles are swapped: Alomar's rhythm guitar paces the track while Slick echoes it.
 In the closing solo, the two duel ferociously, with Slick playing variations of his opening riff and Alomar working around that.
 Bowie, whose vocals are absent past the four-minute mark, matched the guitars in the refrains with what O'Leary calls a "low-sung 'voice of reason'".

 Spitz interprets Station to Station as "an album of love songs", specifically "the kind you write when you have no love in your own life".
-As such, the abstract lyrics of "Stay" have been interpreted as reflecting on "the uncertainty of sexual conquest", which NME editors Roy Carr and Charles Shaar Murray believe is an example of [Bowie's character] the Thin White Duke's "spurious romanticism".
+The abstract lyrics of "Stay" have been interpreted as reflecting on "the uncertainty of sexual conquest", which NME editors Roy Carr and Charles Shaar Murray believe is an example of [Bowie's character] the Thin White Duke's "spurious romanticism".
 Pegg describes the lyrics as "an anxious confessional about the inscrutability of ships that pass in the night", evident by the line "You can never really tell when somebody wants something you want too", which he believes epitomises "the combination of racking self-doubt and confidently stylish production found throughout the album".
-In the song, Bowie's character begs his lover to stay, as he knows that if she leaves this time it could be the last.
+According to Perone, Bowie's character begs his lover to stay, as he knows that if she leaves this time it could be the last.
 Biographer David Buckley calls Bowie's emotions "pure shellac, brittle, yet simultaneously claustrophobically contrived and alienated".
 Perone writes that Bowie would revisit similar themes on his 1977 album "Heroes" (particularly "Joe the Lion") and later on various tracks of the late 1990s and early 2000s.